Prof. Petucco Table Lamp

 Prof. Petucco is an artisan ceramics company located at Nove, a town in the province of Vicenza in the region of Veneto in the north-eastern region of Italy, with just over 5,000 inhabitants.
 It is located on the Brenta river, near Marostica and Bassano del Grappa.
 The town is home of a local network of ceramics industries.

 The owner is Giambattista Petucco.
-He founded the company in 1980, according to official sources.
-Prof. Pettuco is located at the Via Mulini, 50 in 36055 Nove and still exists but has no website.
+He founded the company in the 1940s as Petucco e Tolio.
+In 1980 the name changed into Ceramiche D’arte Prof. Petucco, probably after a restart.
+Prof. Pettuco is located at the Via Mulini, 50 in 36055 Nove and still exists, but has no website.

-The company not only produces lamps, but all kind of ceramics.
-Sometimes labelled: Laboratorio di Arte Ceramica, Petucco & Tolio.
+The company produces all kind of ceramics.
+Labelled or stamped with: PTC: Petucco, Tolio, Cuman or Laboratorio di Arte Ceramica or Petucco & Tolio or REGAL, Petucco & Tolio.

 All the electric parts were made by VLM Components.
 VLM Components was founded in 1945 in Buccinasco, a small village near Milan, Italy.
 VLM Components is part of the Relco Group, founded in 1967.
 Today they are the owners of the brands Relco, Leuci, Relco Lighting, VLM Components and Segno.
 VLM Components became famous for the switches they produce which were designed by Achille Castiglioni in 1968.